srl295/srl295.github.io/source/_posts/full-stack-enablement.md

 - Community translation of sites (Various OSS/commercial items which support crowdsourced data…)
 - Commercial translation environments such as [Globalization Pipeline](https://developer.ibm.com/open/openprojects/ibm-bluemix-globalization-pipeline/)

-**Advanced NLP**
+**Advanced NLP (Natural Language Processing)**

-(Might be worth mentioning that the development of much NLP applications requires large digital corpora, the collection of which is a project in itself.
-Even when corpora are collected, say through web crawling, when they are not available publicly, other developers cannot benefit from them as a resource.)
+The development of many NLP applications requires large digital corpora, the collection of which is a project in itself.
+Even when corpora are collected, say through web crawling, when they are not available publicly, other developers cannot benefit from them as a resource.
+Therefore, a freely available repository of digital resources in a target language, to which contributors can add, is an ideal first step for the following efforts.

-- OCR…
+- OCR
 - Spell checking
 - Auto-correction, Auto-suggestion, Auto-fill
 - Parsing & Stemming (helps search to happen with related terms)